The sensory topography of cloth: Soft armour and worn stories

 1 July 2021

 Kennedy, T. (2021).
 The sensory topography of cloth: Soft armour and worn stories.
-(A dissertation in partial fulfilment for the Master of Visual Arts degree at the Dunedin School of Art, Otago Polytechnic, Dunedin, New Zealand) [PDF 3.48 MB]
+(Master's dissertation, Dunedin School of Art, Otago Polytechnic).

 Abstract